Falls present a significant cost to the individual. The consequences can range from:

-Good clinical practice can reduce death and disability resulting from hip fractures and prevent future falls and fragility fractures, but despite evidence-based guidance on preventing and treating falls in older people there is an inconsistent approach to recognition, diagnosis and management of those at risk across the county.
+Good clinical practice can reduce death and disability resulting from hip fractures and prevent future falls and fragility fractures.
+Despite evidence-based guidance on preventing and treating falls in older people there is an inconsistent approach to recognition, diagnosis and management of those at risk across the county.

 Exercise is the only intervention that by itself reduces falls among older adults.
-However, multi-factorial interventions e.g. a combined programme of exercise, vision assessment, and fall prevention education, can also increase older people’s ability to continue to live safely and independently.
-Simple early interventions can provide effective results.
+However, multi-factorial interventions.
+These interventions increase older people’s ability to continue to live safely and independently and can include:

 At least a third of people aged over 65 will fall each year nationally.
 In Cornwall and the Isles of Scilly, which has a significantly higher number of older people than the UK average, this means up to 58,000 people are likely to fall every year, with up to 2,900 requiring hospital treatment.

-Among older adults, some of the most common reasons for accidental falls include:
+Among older adults, some of the most common reasons for accidental falls include falling or slipping: